Best of Jordan & Israel

 Our day begins with a cable car ride to the mountain top fortress of Masada.
 Here our guide will treat us to the history of the famous zealot stand.
 Afterwards we proceed to Ein Gedi, "Spring of the Goat," an oasis on the western shore of the Dead Sea.
 Because of its warm climate and abundant supply of water, the site developed a reputation for its fragrant plants and date palm groves.
 This is where King David hid from Saul, and where God defeated the enemies of the Israelites by praise and worship led by King Jehoshaphat.
 Next, we visit Qumran Caves where the Dead Sea Scrolls were discovered.
 This afternoon we will take part in the Genesis Land/Dinner in Abraham's Tent, where we enjoy a trip back in time: a reliving of life in the time of the Patriarchs, complete with costume, dramatic presentation, camel ride and authentic food.
 Our lodging for the next five nights will be in Jerusalem.

-Day 12 • Around Jerusalem, Bible Times, Holocaust Museum
+Day 12: Around Jerusalem, Bible Times, Friends of Zion Museum, Holocaust Museum

 Today we walk where Jesus walked; beginning the day with a panoramic view of the city, Mount Moriah and the Dome of the Rock from atop the Mount of Olives and then the Garden of Gethsemane.
 How many have wished to be whisked back in time to get a glimpse of our Lord or hear His voice if only for a moment?
 To walk between the ancient olive trees, read the scriptures of Jesus' prayer and take time for personal reflection is important here.
 Next we visit the House of Caiaphas where Jesus was beaten and spit upon.
 See a pit where he may have been held for the evening and the ancient hillside steps he walked as he was taken to be condemned.
 On our way into the city we will visit the Wailing Wall and then the fascinating Rabbinical Tunnels leading us through the Second Temple era.
 The tunnel and exhibit give a clear understanding of the amazing construction of the Temple Mount, giant stones, water supply and Roman street where our Lord was led to judgment.
 Before exiting the tunnel we see the immense cornerstone rejected by the builders.
 We move on to the Judgment Hall of Pilate, hear of those who conspired against Him and are reminded of His brutal beating and humiliation.
 This evening we enjoy a special lecture by a local believer prior to dinner, giving us a perspective of Messianic life in Israel.

 We begin our sightseeing just outside the Dung Gate on the southeastern hill below the Temple Mount in the City of David.
 It was during the time of Solomon that the city limits extended past this part of Jerusalem.
-We visit Gihon Springs, the original water source for Jerusalem, view new excavations including a typical Israelite four-room house, the lower city wall and the cistern where Jeremiah was imprisoned.
+We visit Gihon Springs, the original water source for Jerusalem, view new excavations including a typical Israelite four-room house, the lower city wall.
 A highlight today will be a water walk through the incredible Hezekiah's Tunnel to the pool of Siloam, the place of Jesus' miracle in John 9.
 Before returning to our hotel, our guide will take us to an overview of the city from the hillside overlooking Jerusalem and the Gehenna Valley.
 This meaningful teaching time will bring together the many things that you have seen to date.

 While walking along the Via Dolorosa, we are reminded of His way of suffering along with a visit to the Church of the Holy Sepulcher.
 Our guide will explain the differing opinions on the route that Christ was led and the actual place of crucifixion and burial is a very interesting study.
 The climax of the day is the area of Golgotha (place of the skull) and the Garden Tomb, where we celebrate the resurrection with communion and a time of praise.
 This afternoon we visit the Southern Wall Excavations.
 This southern side of The Temple was the main entrance for the common folk, whereas the Priests and Levites had their own entrance from the higher eastern side.
 Parts of the giant stairs, which led to the Temple Mount from the courtyard have been unearthed along with the purification pools.
 From here Jesus entered the Temple Mount and drove out the vendors and money exchangers who were exploiting the people.
 It is also likely that this is the place that Peter stood and preached and where thousands were saved and baptized on the Day of Pentecost.
 We will enjoy a challenge from God’s word and a song before an optional time this afternoon.
-Those who wish may stay in the city marketplace for shopping, while others may choose to spend the remainder of the day surrounding the birth of Christ, with a visit to Bethlehem.
+We spend the remainder of the day surrounding the birth of Christ with a visit to Bethlehem.

 A very early morning departure for the Tel Aviv Airport for our flight homeward will allow for arrival home by early afternoon.